mmartinezluis/customknitrender/README.md

-The goal of customknitrender is to make it easy to switch between output formats for rmarkdown files when the files share the `output` yaml parameter from a single source.
+The goal of customknitrender is to make it easy to switch between output formats for rmarkdown files when the files share the `output` yaml frontmatter from a single source.

 ## Installation